simmi05-hub/simmi05-hub/README.md

 ---

 ### 💡 Inspiration
+> "An investment in knowledge pays the best interest." – Benjamin Franklin

 > "The only way to do great work is to love what you do." – Steve Jobs